 She later transferred to the Office of the Inspector General as a management analyst.

 Ms. Hart earned a bachelor’s degree in communications (film and television studies) from Queens College in Flushing, New York, and a master’s degree in news and print journalism from Regent University in Virginia Beach, Virginia.
-She did postgraduate work in African studies at Howard University in Washington, D.C.
+She completed postgraduate work in African studies at Howard University in Washington, D.C.

 Christy Machak is the deputy director in the Counterterrorism Bureau’s Office of Terrorist Screening and Interdiction Programs.
 Before that, she was political unit chief in The Hague.
 Pprevious assignments include political-military officer in Dhaka, Kosovo desk officer, watch officer in the Nuclear Risk Reduction Center, consular officer in Port of Spain and general services officer in Berlin.